-A friend of mine installed these Smart Tile vinyl peel and stick tiles in her kitchen and they looked awesome.
+A friend of mine installed these Smart Tile vinyl peel and stick tiles on her kitchen backsplash and they looked awesome.
 Unless you touched it, you couldn’t tell it was vinyl.

 I also stumbled across these awesome looking Aspect Tile Peel and Stick Tiles.
 But that price.
 Uh-uh.
 No way.

-So, after a bit of research, I found this glass peel and stick tile.
-Real stuff that I could install myself AND not necessarily need a wet tile saw.
+So, after a bit of research, I found this glass peel and stick adhesive tile. for my kitchen backsplash Real stuff that I could install myself AND not necessarily need a wet tile saw for the backsplash.
 More on that later.

 This tile looked beautiful in photos and umm look at it on this sales page: Lovely right?

-It also comes in a few color blocked patterns. but it looked a little less sophisticated in my opinion.
-Check them out here.
+It also comes in a few color-blocked patterns. but it looked a little less sophisticated in my opinion.
+Check the colored tiles out here.